Computing Isomorphisms between Products of Supersingular Elliptic Curves: Computing -dimensional isomorphisms

 First we prove that Algorithm~\ref{algo:isomorphism_completion} is correct.
 In fact, Algorithm~\ref{algo:isomorphism_completion} follows the proof of Theorem~\ref{theo:isom_iff}.
 An isogeny associated to the ideal $I_\psi$ plays the role of $\psi$ in the proof of Theorem~\ref{theo:isom_iff}.
 The ideals $I_{11}$, $I_{21}$ correspond to the isogenies $\varphi_{11}, \varphi_{21}$ in Theorem~\ref{theo:isom_iff}, and the ideals $J_{11}$ and $J_{21}$ play the same role as in the proof of Theorem~\ref{theo:isom_iff}.
 We now prove that the endomorphism $\xi$ computed in Step~\ref{step:lattice_red} satisfies the requirements of $\sigma$ in the proof of Theorem~\ref{theo:isom_iff}, namely that $\Nrd(\xi) = d_{11}d_{21}\Nrd(I_{\psi})$.
 By the same argument as in the proof of Theorem~\ref{theo:isom_iff}, $J_K$ is a principal left-ideal (because $E_1/K \simeq E_2$) of reduced norm $d_{11}d_{21}\Nrd(I_{\psi})$, so it contains an element with this reduced norm; this proves that $\Nrd(\xi)= d_{11}d_{21}\Nrd(I_{\psi})$.
 Theorem~\ref{theo:isom_iff} also asserts that at least one of the matrices computed at Step~\ref{step:automorphisms} is an isomorphism.

-Let us now prove that the complexity is polynomial with respect to the input size.
-Most steps reduce to linear algebra over $\Z$; this boils down to computing Hermite Normal Forms, which can be done in time polynomial in the input size.
-Step~\ref{step:lattice_red} involves computing the shortest vector in a lattice of dimension $4$, with respect to the positive definite quadratic form $(x_1, x_2, x_3, x_4)\mapsto x_1^2 + x_2^2 + p(x_3^2 + x_4^2)$.
-This can be achieved in time polynomial in the input size and in $\log(p)$, see~\cite[Thm.~4.2.1]{nguyen2009low}.
+Let us now prove that the complexity is polynomial in the input size.
+Most steps reduce to $\Z$-linear algebra; this boils down to computing Hermite Normal Forms, which is done in time polynomial in the input size.
+Step~\ref{step:lattice_red} involves computing the shortest vector in a lattice of dimension $4$, with the positive definite quadratic form $(x_1, x_2, x_3, x_4)\mapsto x_1^2 + x_2^2 + p(x_3^2 + x_4^2)$.
+This is done in time polynomial in the input size and in $\log(p)$~\cite[Thm.~4.2.1]{nguyen2009low}.
 The combinatorial factor in Step~\ref{step:automorphisms} does not increase the complexity since the number of possible isogenies $E\to E'$ that are represented by the same left-ideal in $\End(E)$ equals the order of $\Aut(E)$.
 For most elliptic curves, $\Aut(E) = \{1, -1\}$, and in any case $\lvert\Aut(E)\rvert\leq 24$~\cite[Appendix~A, Prop.~1.2.(c)]{Silv}.
 Assuming GRH, converting the ideal representation to an efficient representation can be done in polynomial-time, see e.g.~\cite[Appendix~C]{EffRpz}. \end{proof}

-\paragraph{Experiments} Now we present the first part of our experimental results.
-Those are described in the file \textsf{ExperimentResults\_part1.mgm} available at: